JigeeshaM5/Fungal-mitogenome-frontiers/README.md

+🧬 Mitogenome Analysis Pipeline Overview
+This repository contains a reproducible and modular pipeline for the assembly, annotation, and phylogenetic analysis of fungal mitochondrial genomes, aligned with the methods described in our publication.
+🔧 Pipeline Structure
+The pipeline is built using Snakemake, Docker, and Python/R scripts, and is organized into the following stages:

+Assembly

+Tools: SPAdes, A5-miseq, GetOrganelle
+Config: config/assembly.yaml
+Input: Illumina reads from strains WIN(M)809, WIN(M)1600, WIN(M)1376
+Output: Assembled contigs and mitochondrial genome candidates

+Annotation

+Tools: MFannot, RNAweasel, tRNAscan-SE
+Config: config/annotation.yaml
+Output: Annotated GFF files and tRNA predictions

+BLASTn Search

+Tool: NCBI BLAST+
+Config: config/blast.yaml
+Purpose: Identify ITS and beta-tubulin sequences, and validate mtDNA contigs Marker references:

+ITS: OR146620, OR146621, OR146622
+β-tubulin: OR146617, OR146618, OR146619
+mtDNA: OQ851464, OQ851465, OQ851466

+Visualization

+Tools: Bandage, Circos
+Config: config/visualization.yaml
+Output: Assembly graphs and circular genome plots with exon/intron and GC content

+Phylogenetic Analysis

+Tools: MAFFT, MrBayes, MEGA XI
+Config: config/phylogeny.yaml
+Input: Concatenated amino acid alignments of 13 mitochondrial protein-coding genes
+Output: Bayesian and ML phylogenetic trees
+MrBayes input: scripts/phylo.nex

+📂 Configuration Files
+Each pipeline module is controlled by a dedicated YAML file:

+Config FilePurposeassembly.yamlControls read input and assembly parametersannotation.yamlSets annotation tools and genetic codeblast.yamlDefines BLAST search parameters and marker referencesvisualization.yamlConfigures Bandage and Circos plotsphylogeny.yamlSets alignment and tree-building parameters
+These are linked together via a master config file: config/config.yaml

+📁 Data Sources
+All GenBank accessions referenced in the pipeline:

+Mitochondrial genomes:
+OQ851464, OQ851465, OQ851466
+OR146620, OR146621, OR146622
+OR146617, OR146618, OR146619
+OR271575, OR271576, OR271577

 # FASTA GC Content & Length Calculator

 This tool computes the length and GC content of sequences in a FASTA or multi-FASTA file.